 Today time is ever more compelling as new science digs deeply into time and asks us all to reflect on “what makes it tick?”
-Carlo Rovelli’s The Order of Time (2017), and James Gleick’s Time Travel (2016) , are two more authors among the many, who have taken on the challenge of exploring that most elusive and pervasive element of our existence … time.
+Carlo Rovelli’s The Order of Time (2017) and James Gleick’s Time Travel (2016) are two more writings among the many that have taken on the challenge of exploring that most elusive and pervasive element of our existence … time.

 Time makes room